comrade70/credit-risk-scoring-model/README.md

 ![Seaborn](https://img.shields.io/badge/Seaborn-4C72B0?style=for-the-badge&logo=python&logoColor=white)
 ![XGBoost](https://img.shields.io/badge/XGBoost-EC6B23?style=for-the-badge&logo=xgboost&logoColor=white)

+## Problem Statement

+Financial institutions face significant risk when issuing loans to borrowers.
+Some end up defaulting ,and are unable to pay back loan received.

+The objective of this project is to:

+- Assist financial institutions in making better lending decisions by implementing a credit scoring model.

 ## Project Overview

 The **Credit Risk Scoring Model** is a machine learning system that predicts the likelihood that a borrower will default on a loan using historical financial data.
 It is widely used by financial institutions to evaluate loan applicants and minimise financial loss.